YoloDev/elephanet/readme.md

 ###With an api thats easy to use###

-This is VERY not ready for production.
-I have NOT used it in production, so beware.
+A document db backed by Postgresql.

-Heavily influenced by the RavenDb .NET client, this libary provides a simple api to allow easy use of postgres as a document store, taking advantage of Postgresql 9.4 and its new json indexing, allowing for fast querying of native json objects.
+Heavily influenced by the RavenDb .NET client, this libary provides a simple api to allow easy use of postgres as a document store, taking advantage of Postgresql 9.4 and its new jsonb indexing, allowing for fast querying of native json objects.

 ```
+using System;

 public class Car
 {